Bogdanov affair: Online criticism of the papers

 After the start of the Usenet discussion, most comments were critical of the Bogdanovs' work.
 For example, John C. Baez stated that the Bogdanov papers are "a mishmash of superficially plausible sentences containing the right buzzwords in approximately the right order.
 There is no logic or cohesion in what they write."
 Jacques Distler voiced a similar opinion, proclaiming "The [Bogdanovs'] papers consist of buzzwords from various fields of mathematical physics, string theory and quantum gravity, strung together into syntactically correct, but semantically meaningless prose."

 Others compared the quality of the Bogdanov papers with that seen over a wider arena.
 "The Bogdanoffs' work is significantly more incoherent than just about anything else being published", wrote Peter Woit.
 He continued, "But the increasingly low standard of coherence in the whole field is what allowed them to think they were doing something sensible and to get it published."
 Woit later devoted a chapter of his book Not Even Wrong (2006) to the Bogdanov affair.

 Participants in the discussions were particularly unconvinced by a statement in the "Topological origin of inertia" paper that "whatever the orientation, the plane of oscillation of Foucault's pendulum is necessarily aligned with the initial singularity marking the origin of physical space."
 In addition, the paper claimed, the Foucault pendulum experiment "cannot be explained satisfactorily in either classical or relativistic mechanics".
 The physicists commenting on Usenet found these claims and subsequent attempts at their explanation peculiar, since the trajectory of a Foucault pendulum—a standard museum piece—is accurately predicted by classical mechanics.
 The Bogdanovs explained that these claims would only be clear in the context of topological field theory.
 Baez and Russell Blackadar attempted to determine the meaning of the "plane of oscillation" statement; after the Bogdanovs issued some elaborations, Baez concluded that it was a complicated way of rephrasing the following:

 Since the big bang happened everywhere, no matter which way a pendulum swings, the plane in which it swings can be said to "intersect the big bang".

 However, Baez pointed out, this statement does not in fact concern the Big Bang, and is entirely equivalent to the following:

 No matter which way a pendulum swings, there is some point on the plane in which it swings.

-Yet this rephrasing is itself equivalent to the statement Any plane contains a point.
+Yet this rephrasing is itself equivalent to the following statement: Any plane contains a point.
 If this was the essence of the statement, Baez noted, it cannot be very useful in "explaining the origin of inertia".